Allow Google log in for readers

 6. In the Authorized redirect URIs, you'll paste in some information from KnowledgeOwl:

-1. In KnowledgeOwl, go to Settings > Security.
+1. In KnowledgeOwl, go to Security and access > Security settings.

 7. Once you've added both authorized redirect URIs in Google Cloud Platform, select the Create option there to finish creating your credentials.